SanteauX/CMC_HISTORICAL_DATA/README.md

 # ExploreCoinMarketCapHistoricalData
-Just to show how to explore Coinmarketcap's historical data with Java purely for educational purpose Please respect Coinmarketcap's terms of use:
+Just to show how to explore Coinmarketcap's historical data with Java purely for educational purpose.

+Please respect Coinmarketcap's terms of use:
 "
 Prohibited Activities